WICG/webpackage/js/sign/README.md

 ### v0.1.0

 - BREAKING CHANGE: Introducing the support for using different types of signing strategies.
-Will require users to initialize a SigningStrategy class (implementing the newly introduced `ISigningStrategy` interface).
+Will enable users to initialize a SigningStrategy class (implementing the newly introduced `ISigningStrategy` interface).
 Also `sign` changes to be an async function.
 - Add support for using a passphrase-encrypted private key.